-The whole world knows that the ancient Greeks invented democracy (demos – ‘the people’ kratia – ‘power’).
+Most people know that the ancient Greeks invented democracy (demos – ‘the people’ and kratia – ‘power’).
 But we Brits like to imagine it was us – Westminster is “the mother of parliaments”, and all that.
 In fact, Iceland’s Althing and Sweden’s Jamtamot date back to the 10th century, both much older than the Westminster Parliament, and the Isle of Man’s Tynwald also claims a 1,000-year history – though less convincingly.
 Possibly, the UK’s Parliament has had better publicity.
 In any event, parliamentary democracy, for all its shortcomings, has had a profound impact on the making of Britain: how did it start?

 So, let’s mention King John.
-History paints John as a rather unlikable figure, definitely not as cuddly as other monarchs.
+History paints John, who ruled 1199-1216, as a rather unlikable figure, definitely not as cuddly as other monarchs.
 He certainly hacked off the Pope – which could be awkward in those days.
 Legend has it that Robin Hood didn’t like him much either.
-But a more lasting legacy than appearing as a scruffy Walt Disney cartoon lion came as a result of him very carelessly losing lands in France.
-His father, Henry II, had been one of the most powerful rulers in Europe, governing territories that included Normandy, Maine, Brittany, Anjou, Touraine, Aquitaine, Gascony and Toulouse.
-Under John, all were lost to the King of France with the exception of part of Aquitaine and Gascony.
-John’s attempts to raise more and more taxes to fund the unsuccessful military campaigns to get these bits of France back proved to be the last straw.
-Apparently, he had also been playing fast and loose with other men’s daughters and wives.
+His unpleasantness included playing fast and loose with other men’s daughters and wives.
+But a more lasting legacy was the fact that he very carelessly managed to lose most of the family lands in France.
+His father, Henry II, had been one of the most powerful rulers in Europe, governing territories that included Normandy, Maine, Brittany, Anjou, Touraine, Aquitaine, Gascony and Toulouse – known as the ‘Angevin Empire’.
+Under John, all of these lands were lost to the King of France with the exception of part of Aquitaine and Gascony.
+John’s attempts to raise more and more taxes to fund unsuccessful military campaigns to recover these lost assets proved to be the last straw.
 In 1215 the leading nobles forced John to sign the Magna Carta, or ‘Great Charter’, at Runneymede.
-Magna Carta shouldn’t be seen as some sort of Bill of Rights – and it was largely ignored anyway – but it is enormously symbolic, and significant in stating that the monarch is not above the law; it laid the foundation for future governance.
+Magna Carta shouldn’t be seen as some sort of Bill of Rights, as some people suggest – and it was largely ignored anyway – but it is enormously symbolic, and significant in stating that the monarch is not above the law; Magna Carta laid the foundation for future governance.

-John’s son, Henry III, was clearly a chip off the old block.
+John’s son, Henry III (ruled 1216-72), was clearly a chip off the old block.
 Some of the great and the good felt they were being ignored, they didn’t like some of Henry’s friends and he supported an invasion of Sicily without telling them.
 So the barons forced Henry to form a council and call more regular parlements.
-Eventually, war broke out between the King’s supporters and a rebel faction under Simon de Montfort, Earl of Leicester.
+Eventually, war broke out between the King’s supporters on the one hand and a rebel faction on the other, under Simon de Montfort, Earl of Leicester.
 The King was defeated and captured at the Battle of Lewes in 1264 and de Montfort called a parliament which for the first time included representatives from each shire and borough.
-Simon de Montfort’s parliament of January 1265 is seen by many as a precursor to the House of Commons, and unquestionably future English monarchs would be forced to deal with Parliament, but de Montfort almost certainly never envisaged a parliamentary democracy as we all aspire to today.
+Simon de Montfort’s parliament of January 1265 is seen by many as a precursor to the House of Commons, and unquestionably future English monarchs would be forced to deal with Parliament; but de Montfort almost certainly never envisaged a parliamentary democracy as we all aspire to today.

 Whilst the Monarch sought to obtain Parliament’s approval for money-raising taxes, it then became normal for Parliament to seek something in return, a quid pro quo.
 This eventually resulted in Parliament presenting and debating petitions, or ‘bills’, requiring the monarch’s assent – and therefore developing Parliament’s legislative authority.